 But Indian mathematicians kept on contributing new ideas of their own.
-By 1800 BC, Indian mathematicians were discussing the idea of infinity, pointing out that “if you remove a part from infinity or add a part to infinity, what remains is still infinity.”
+By 500 BC, Indian mathematicians were discussing the idea of infinity.
+They wrote that “if you remove a part from infinity or add a part to infinity, what remains is still infinity.”

-As in Babylonia, Indian scientists made a lot of progress in geometry as a result of interest in astronomy, and by 1300 BC the Indian astronomer Lagadha used geometry to write a book of rules for the movement of the sun and moon as they seemed to move around the earth.
-Nobody knows whether Lagadha worked these rules out on his own, or learned about them from the Babylonians.
+By 300 BC the Indian astronomer Lagadha used geometry to write a book of rules to predict the movement of the sun and moon as they seemed to move around the earth.
+(Nobody knew yet that the earth goes around the sun.)
+Did Lagadha work these rules out on his own?
+Or did he learn about them from the Babylonians?
+Nobody knows.

 By about 400 BC, a little after the time of the Buddha, Indian mathematicians were doing more work on the idea of infinity.
 The Surya Prajinapti defines five kinds of infinity: an infinite line beginning from an endpoint, an infinite line going both directions, an infinite plane, an infinite universe, and the infinity of time.

 For example, how many different poker hands can you make out of a pack of cards?
 Or, what are the chances that in any class of thirty kids, some of them will share the same birthday?
-They were working on how you could figure that out, and published their ideas in a book called the Bhagabati Sutra.
+Indian mathematicians worked on how you could figure that out.
+They published their ideas in a book called the Bhagabati Sutra.

-Chinese mathematicians had already been using a blank space to mean “zero” for several hundred years, but the Indians created the empty circle to be clearer.
+Chinese mathematicians had already been using a blank space to mean “zero” for several hundred years, but Indian mathematicians created the empty circle to be clearer.
 In 458 AD, Indian mathematicians wrote a book, the Lokavibhaaga, that uses zero in this way.

-A generation later, about 500 AD, the Indian mathematician Arya Bhata worked to improve on Hipparchus and Ptolemy‘s trigonometry, developing the ideas of sines and cosines, tangents and cotangents, and writing the first table of sines in order to help with his work in astronomy.
+Arya Bhata wrote the first table of sines in order to help with his work in astronomy.
 Arya Bhata also worked on ways of measuring time.
 And he worked on improving our understanding of place value and zero.
-In 628 AD, Brahmagupta wrote a book explaining how zero worked, with rules like “The sum of zero and zero is zero” and “The sum of a positive and a negative is their difference; or, if they are equal, zero.”